viniciuspjardim/color-beans/README.md

 This game is a clone of Dr. Robotnik's Mean Bean Machine (called Puyo Puyo in Japan), but it does not use any assets or code from the original game.
-This is for learn and showcase purpose only.
+This project is for learn and showcase purpose only.

 ## About

-This game is made using libGDX framework and it's cross-platform.
+This game is made using the libGDX framework and it's cross-platform.
 It should run on Windows, Linux, macOS, Android, iOS and WebGL enabled browsers.
 Currently it's only tested on Windows and Android environments.